Projects per year

 Biography

-Dr Rachel Carmenta is Tyndall Centre Lecturer in Climate Change and International Development, a position held between the Tyndall Centre and the School of International Development.
-Rachel co-leads the Overcoming Poverty with Climate Actions research area within the Tyndall Centre and contributes to post-graduate and undergraduate teaching within the School of International Development.
+Dr Rachel Carmenta is Tyndall Centre Lecturer in Climate Change and Global Development, a position held between the Tyndall Centre and the School of Global Development.
+Rachel co-leads the Achieving well-being with Climate Action research theme within the Tyndall Centre, is a member of the Global Environmental Justice Research group, and contributes to post-graduate and undergraduate teaching within the School of Global Development.

 Expertise related to UN Sustainable Development Goals